-NOTE: As North Carolina responds to COVID-19, we will provide Rapid Response services virtually, by phone, video-conference and/or email.
+NOTE: We can provide Rapid Response services in person or virtually, by phone, video-conference and/or email.
 Please visit NCWorks.gov to find contact information for local NCWorks Career Centers.
-Please visit the Division of Employment Security for Unemployment Insurance information related to COVID-19 and visit the Small Business & Technology Development Center for information to help businesses.
+Please visit the Division of Employment Security for Unemployment Insurance information.

 Rapid Response is an early intervention program that helps employers and workers facing layoffs, closures, and other sensitive business actions.